 After a first-class degree in English from Oxford, David went on to teach briefly at Clifton College in Bristol before becoming a Research Fellow at the Institute of Advanced Architectural Studies at the University of York.
 He then became Conservation Officer for the Garden History Society and oversaw the development of the GHS as a statutory consultee in the planning process.

 In 1993, he and Hazel Conway wrote Public Prospects, one of the first reports to draw attention to the crisis in public parks, and he has been closely involved in the renaissance of urban parks over the following twenty years.
-He served as special adviser to three House of Commons Select Committee inquiries and is currently a member of English Heritage’s Advisory Committee and the National Trust’s Gardens Panel, as well as the advisory committees of Historic Royal Palaces and the World Monuments Fund.
+He served as special adviser to three House of Commons Select Committee inquiries and is currently a member of English Heritage’s Advisory Committee, as well as the advisory committees of Historic Royal Palaces and the World Monuments Fund.
 He is also a member of the Institute of Historic Building Conservation.

 He has lectured and published widely on the subject of historic parks and gardens.
 His publications include The Park Keeper, Parks and Gardens: a researcher’s guide and guides to the public parks of Bristol and Weston-super-Mare.
 He has written the Perambulator column in the The London Gardener for many years, and most recently he has published a guide to War Memorial Parks and Gardens for English Heritage.
 He is a trustee of the Gardens Trust and a member of its conservation committee and recently edited its report on public parks, Uncertain Prospects: public parks in the new age of austerity, followed in 2017 by Vulnerability Brown: Capability Brown landscapes at risk.

 Recent work for the Parks Agency includes:

 - A history of the garden at Naworth Castle, Cumbria, 2018